digisavvy/some-like-it-neat/README.md

 ### Bourbon and Neat
 ---------------
 Why use these in this project?
 It's a philosophical thing.
 I've used Foundation and Bootstrap before.
 I like them; they're both great, great projects run by smarter people than myself.
 So what's the philosophical bit?
-To achieve the responsiveness required of various projects, I would have to tear up my HTML, input my own selector classes and what have you, in addition to chaniging my css.
+To achieve the responsiveness required of various projects, I would have to tear up my HTML, input my own selector classes and what have you, in addition to changing my css.
 I didn't like it.
 I heard about Neat (http://neat.bourbon.io) and really liked their approach to a grid framework.
 You keep your HTML structure the way you like and all of the styling in your SASS files

 ### Use as a Parent Theme?
 ---------------
-I don't see why not. ~~I haven't done it yet.~~ ( I'm using a child theme on http://alexhasnicehair.com ) But with the addition of Theme Hook Alliance, I'd say 'Some Like it Neat' would make for a good Parent Theme for your project.
+I don't see why not. ~~I haven't done it yet.~~ ( I'm using a child theme on http://alexhasnicehair.com ) But with the addition of Theme Hook Alliance, I'd say 'Some Like it Neat' would make for a good Parent Theme for your project and certainly more ideal if you're going to make significant edits (and why wouldn't you?
+By default it looks like pooh!).

+What I recommend is that you generate your child theme, setup your child theme folder, style.css file.
+Additionally, I think it's just easier to copy the 'library' folder from the parent and place it into the child theme.

 ### SASS Structure
 ---------------